HOME INSTRUMENTAL VOICE TUTORS PRICES WHERE CONTACT BOOKINGS PRESS MEDIA

 Sunday Monday Tuesday Wednesday Thursday

-Wes Montgomery Rhythm Changes Four note grouping and pentatonics Bossa Nova/Brazillian in honour of Astrud Gilberto Contrafacts - What's that ?
+Wes Montgomery Rhythm Changes Day 4 note groupings and pentatonics Bossa Nova/ Brazillian / Astrud Gilberto Contrafacts - What's that ?

 The 2022 themes were